Leighton Meester: Philanthropy

-Meester has been included in magazine lists of the world's most beautiful women.
-Meester was named one of People magazine's "100 Most Beautiful" in 2008.
-She was ranked No. 48 on Maxim magazine's "Hot 100 of 2008" list and #12 on "Hot 100 of 2009" list.
-FHM magazine's ranked her #1 on their list of "Fall TV's Hottest Stars" in 2008.
-Meester has been included on The Independent Critics' list of "100 Most Beautiful Famous Faces".
-She ranked No. 21 in 2008, #14 in 2009, #4 in 2010, #36 in 2011, and #76 in 2012.

-Meester has 6.9 million followers on Instagram, and 1.5 million followers on Twitter as of February 2024.
-She has partnered with several brands, including Shamrock Farms, Nexxus New York Salon and Sunglass Hut.

 Personal life

 Legal

 In July 2011, Meester and her mother, Constance, filed lawsuits against each other over Meester's financial support of her younger brother, Alexander, who has multiple health problems.
-Meester's suit claimed that her mother used the money she sent for "cosmetic procedures", such as botox and hair extensions.
+Meester's suit claimed her mother used the money she sent for her brother's care on "cosmetic procedures", such as botox and hair extensions.
 Her mother's suit made a counterclaim alleging breach of contract and physical abuse.
-Constance claimed that a verbal contract was in place where Meester had promised $10,000 a month, instead of the $7,500 she received.
-Her mother also claimed that she was due a larger sum in return for "sacrificing her own happiness" when she moved Meester to Los Angeles as a child to pursue acting.
+Constance claimed a verbal contract was in place under which Meester had promised $10,000 a month, rather than the $7,500 she received.
+Her mother also claimed she was due a larger sum in return for "sacrific[ing] her happiness" when she moved Meester to Los Angeles as a child to pursue acting.
 In court, the judge dismissed this claim.
 Constance accused her daughter of calling social services and fabricating a claim that she was abusing Alexander; investigators interviewed Meester and found no merit in the complaint.
 In November 2011, Constance dropped the $3 million claim for damages.
-Meester said that she would be willing to pay for her brother's medical expenses as well as his school tuition, but denied that she agreed to pay $10,000 each month, which she stated was a "ridiculous" claim.
+Meester said she would be willing to pay for her brother's medical expenses and school tuition, but denied agreeing to pay $10,000 per month, which she called a "ridiculous claim".
 Meester obtained a default judgment on December 7, 2011.
 In June 2012, Meester won the lawsuit, with the judge rejecting the claims in her mother's counter-suit.

 Relationships

 Meester dated American actor Aaron Himelstein in 2007 after meeting on the set of Remember the Daze.
-She dated actor Sebastian Stan from 2008 to 2010.
-In November 2011, Meester and Himelstein briefly rekindled their relationship, before breaking up in 2012.
+She then dated actor Sebastian Stan from 2008 to 2010.
+In November 2011, Meester and Himelstein briefly rekindled their relationship, later breaking up in 2012.

 In November 2013, she became engaged to actor Adam Brody, with whom she filmed The Oranges in March 2010.
 The couple were married in a private ceremony on February 15, 2014.
-Their first child, a daughter, Arlo, was born on August 4, 2015.
+Their first child, a daughter named Arlo, was born on August 4, 2015.
 In April 2020, it was reported that the couple were expecting their second child.
 In September 2020, Brody confirmed their second child, a son, was born.
 Meester and Brody reside in Los Angeles.
 In January 2025, their home was destroyed by the Palisades Fire.